dmaier-couchbase/cb-workshop-cpp/README.md

 ```

 * The IDE needs to be configured to support the Qt libraries
-* Git needs to be installed
+* A Git client needs to be installed

 ## Agenda